Our Master's Interns

 Giselle Strader

-M.A.
-Clinicial Mental Health Counseling Intern - Central Michigan University
+Clinicial Mental Health Counseling Intern

 My name is Giselle and I am working to earn my MA in Clinical Mental Health Counseling at Central Michigan University.
 I believe that our past experiences and our family life greatly shape who we are.
 My goal is to create a space where you feel safe and seen, and where you are free to be who you are.
 Sometimes, we’re faced with challenges that arise from those past experiences and we haven’t been given the tools to work through them.
 My focus is on building a therapeutic relationship that will give you that freedom to understand yourself and to live meaningfully.